ardanlabs/gotraining/topics/go/README.md

     * Packages must aspire for the highest level of portability.
     * Packages must reduce taking on opinions when it’s reasonable and practical.
     * Packages must not become a single point of dependency.

-**Package Oriented Design:**

-_Package Oriented Design allows a developer to identify where a package belongs inside a Go project and the design guidelines the package must respect.
-It defines what a Go project is and how a Go project is structured.
-Finally, it improves communication between team members and promotes clean package design and project architecture that is discussable._

 **Project Structure:**